imaadi07/Online-Code-Compiler-Editor/README.md

 # Online Compiler

-This is a effort by me to create a portable online compiler which can execute code in a isolated and secure enviornment with all required error handling.
-By this in mind I started wih node.js and express.js as backend pillars with Docker and Conatiners for isolated code execution, and in frontend React.js and Monaco Editor handling all the user inputs.
+This is an effort on my part to create a portable online compiler that can execute code in an isolated and secure environment, with all necessary error handling.
+With this in mind, I started with Node.js and Express.js as backend pillars with Docker and containers for isolated code execution, and in the frontend, React.js and Monaco Editor handling all the user inputs.

 ---